barakdf/space-co-op/README.md

 # space-co-op
-This project represents a Unity game of 2 spaceships that cooperate to destroy their enemies and survive.
+This project represents a Unity game of 2 spaceships that co-opporate to destroy their ememies and survive.

 # Play